kbr19-thu/kbr19-thu.github.io/content/project/driving_simulation/index.md

 ### 1 Reasonableness Check
 The shape of the speed curve is consistent, and the design of sudden events is effective, achieving the intended purpose satisfactorily.
 ![](Figure3.jpg)
-Figure 3.
-Speed of Participants on Experimental Road Segment 5
+<p align="center">Figure 3.
+Speed of Participants on Experimental Road Segment 5</p>

 ### 2 Data Analysis
 To clearly demonstrate the extent of the music's effects, we performed the following operations on all indicators: we calculated the average values of over thirty valid data points for each type of music as the experimental group data, and then normalized the data of the six experimental groups (six music conditions) by dividing them by the control group data.